icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/connection-establishment.md

 frame and expects to receive this frame from its peer; there is however no requirement to specify any setting.

 There is currently only one setting, `MaxHeaderSize`.
 It specifies the maximum size of the header of a request or response sent over this connection.

+No `MaxHeaderSize` setting is equivalent to its default value, 16,383.
+This default value allows to encode the size of all headers on no more than 2 bytes.

-If a client or server does not want to use the default value for `MaxHeaderSize` (16,383), it sends its desired value to the peer in Settings.
-Each side must then use the smallest `MaxHeaderSize` value.
+If a client or server does not want to use this default value, it sends its desired value to the peer in Settings.
+Each side then agrees to use the smallest `MaxHeaderSize` value.
 It is uncommon to change this setting.

 The Setting frame is specified in Slice (LINK) and encoded with Slice2:
 ```slice